kennie98/Marvel_Comic_Characters/README.md

-# Marvel_Comic_Characters
+# Marvel_Characters
-Marvel Comic Characters Web Page
+Marvel Characters Web Page

 This Web page was implemented using Ruby On Rails, hosted at Heroku: https://marvel-comic-characters.herokuapp.com/